NIVANorge/tidal-challenge/README.md

 The original task description is provided in [task.md](./task.md).

 Treat this as a code review as if it was a real code review with a colleague you work with closely.
-We don't expect you to spend more than 2 hours on the review.
+We don't expect you to spend more than one hour on the review.

 ## Deliverables